sherlogic/xautomata-kronos/docs/index.md

 *Python integration with Xautomata API*

-# Xautomata API
+# XAutomata Kronos
-Pacchetto che fornisca una interfaccia semplice per usare le API di Xautomata in python
+Pacchetto che fornisce una metodologia molto semplificata nell'uso dei tempi

 # License
 This project is licensed under the terms of the MIT license.